Smoke VS Sanity Testing

 - Both Smoke and sanity tests are performed to avoid the waiting time and effort by conducting a quick test and determine whether an application is too flawed to perform rigorous testing.

-- Sanity test also called as test acceptance testing whereas smoke testing is performed on the builds so it’s called build verification test.
+- Sanity test also called test acceptance testing whereas smoke testing is performed on the builds so it’s called build verification test.

 - As these two tests, smoke and sanity are helpful to save and effort, so now most of the industries are conducting daily basis smoke and sanity tests.